kdeenkhoorn/docker-compose/README.md

 * Containername : elog
 * Sitename      : https://elog.int.kdedesign.nl

-This is done by manipulating my CPanel DNS with the plugin for traefik i have developed: https://github.com/kdeenkhoorn/update_dns_traefik.git
+This is done by manipulating my DirectAdmin DNS with the plugin for traefik i have developed: https://github.com/kdeenkhoorn/update_dns_traefik.git

 Greetzzz and have fun,